Deciding whom to marry is one of the most important decisions a person has to make.

-Have taqwa, consciousness of Allah, in all that you say or do, and don’t mislead the other party about matters—be they related to finances, family, health or anything else.
+Have taqwa, or consciousness of Allah, in all that you say or do, and don’t mislead the other party about matters, whether they are related to finances, family, health, or anything else.

 DO ask questions, but DON’T behave as if you were in a formal business interview